rick-r/marriage-figaro-norway/captions.md

 Un ricevuto foglio ...
 la sua gran gelosia!

   My husband!
 And you here!
 And he'll have read Figaro's letter!

 IL CONTE:
 Cosa indugiate?

 LA CONTESSA:
 Son sola ... anzi son sola ...

   It's just me...

 IL CONTE:
 E a chi parlate?

   Who are you talking to?

 LA CONTESSA:
 A voi ... certo ...
 a voi stesso ...

-Um, no-one.
+  Um, to no-one.
 To you?

 CHERUBINO: